How do renderers create textures

 size_t contextSize;

-and contextSize
+};The context and contextSize members are

 used for storing any additional data that the custom texture backend